Creeper32767/python_exercises/goods_seller/README.md

 # PROJECT: goods_seller

-This is a program to sell goods. *And their information are in ''goods.json'.*
+This is a program to sell goods. *Commodity informations are stored in 'goods.json'.*

 ## BEFORE START